smartdatalake/HMiner/README.md

 ...
 ```

 * **File containing relations.** These are tab-separated files needed to construct the relations among nodes.
-These files contain two columns, the source and target identidiers respectively and should be sorted based on the first column and named with the extension `.crs`.
+These files contain two columns, the source and target identidiers respectively and should be sorted based on the first column and named with the extension `.csv`.
 They do not contain a header and they should be named according to the source and target node types.
-For example, the file with the relations between node types `Author` and `Paper` should be named `AP.crs`.
+For example, the file with the relations between node types `Author` and `Paper` should be named `AP.csv`.
 An example of file containing node relations is the following:

 ```
 0	1